 The Trent Avenue sampling location was selected primarily to identify the presence of PCB sources contributing to elevated biofilm PCB concentrations in the Mission Reach.
 The sampling site was specifically located in an area where localized biofilm contamination had been observed.
 PCB concentrations observed via SPMD sampling at this site may reflect a localized source rather than laterally-averaged river concentrations.
-Care should be taken if data from The interpretation of data from the Trent Avenue site are used as part of the trend assessment should recognize, because that future concentrations changes at this site may be more reflective of changes in the localized source rather than changes in overall PCB loads from all upstream sources.
+The interpretation of data from the Trent Avenue as part of the trend assessment should recognize that future concentrations changes at this site may be more reflective of changes in the localized source rather than changes in overall PCB loads from all upstream sources.
 The Upriver monitoring location will be sufficient for assessing trends in overall loads near the geographic mid-point of the study area.